noodlehaus/dispatch/README.md

 Dispatch PHP 5.3+ Micro-framework
 =================================
 Dispatch is a PHP micro-framework.
-It provides 29 short and easy functions that wrap commonly-used tasks in creating a web app.
+It provides functions that wrap commonly-used tasks in creating a web app.
 At the very least, Dispatch provides you with URL routing and view rendering.

 ## Requirements
 * PHP 5.3+